 Across our real estate portfolio, we also prioritize our capital needs in order to maintain the required facility conditions.
 As a result of our strategic approach to real property portfolio management, we increasingly provide guidance on real estate management issues and property acquisitions to other ministries and broader public sector entities.
 Since 2012, we have been engaged by the Ministry of Finance to appropriately dispose of surplus real estate assets on behalf of government to create economic opportunities and re-invest in modern workplaces, schools and health facilities.
 This has helped to reduce government expenditures on maintenance and debt servicing, increased revenues for federal, provincial and municipal governments, and enabled the creation of new construction and ongoing jobs due to redevelopment.
 This work started as a two-year initiative, but is now an ongoing program for government.
 Some examples are the sales of: Dogwood Pearson Hospital in Vancouver for re-investing in a newer health facility for seniors; South Block in Victoria for a new mixed use development, including new office space for government employees; Willingdon Lands in Burnaby for re-investment in a modern adaptable and accessible building for children and adults with mental health issues; and Belmont Secondary School in Langford for re-investment in a new school in the same neighborhood.

 Our Objective: Leverage the Marketplace for Services

-Performance Indicator

-Sumber of cloud services offered
+Targets Performance Indicator 2016/17 2017/18 2018/19 Number of cloud services offered Baseline Increasing 10% over 2016/17 Increasing 20% over 2017/18

-Baseline

-Increasing 10% Over 2016/17

-Over 2017/18

 Our Objective: Modernize Voice and Data Networks